Jasmine9003/Project-Team-14/README.md

 To run Edublocks, follow the below steps:

 - First, go to the nodejs folder of the project from the terminal.
-- Use the commands,
+- Run below commands in nodejs folder use the commands,

-   ./manage build
+   ./manage build  - Builds the images

-   then ./manage up or ./manage start
+   ./manage up - Runs the containers

-  If server needs to be started again, use the command ./manage down and then ./manage up
+   ./manage down - Shuts down the containers